 Crowdfunding – As individuals however, our participants can be much more specific about funding, and we have had considerable success with this approach.
 One photographer on the Muir Is Tir residency, raised considerably more than his target on Crowdfunder, after a very well thought out campaign.
 There is nothing to lose with crowdfunding and we encourage everyone to give it a go!

 Institutions – If you are affiliated with a university or other institution, there are often travel and project grants available to students and researchers.
 Some of these get fairly few applicants so why not give it a go?
 Again, many of our participants have been fully funded this way.

 Arts bodies – for artists, there are numerous bodies which give funding for projects, Arts Council England and Creative Scotland being among the biggest, but there are many others.
-You probably know more than e do!
+You probably know more than we do!

 Trusts and Foundations – Additionally there are many grant giving Trusts and Foundations who can be approached to fund projects.
 A quick online search will show up many.
 There are often requirements however in terms of subject matter or focus.